alan-zhang/wiztools/README.txt

 License
 --------------------------------------------------------------------------------

+This project is covered by Apache 2.0 License:

 http://www.apache.org/licenses/LICENSE-2.0

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -